MHmorgan/cabinet/README.md

 Method | HTTP request | Description
 ------ | ------------ | -----------
-get | GET /boilerplates | Return the names of all boilerplates as a JSON array. get | GET /boilerplates/*path* | Return the boilerplate JSON object.
-Supports *If-Modified-Since*, *If-Unmodified-Since*, and *If-None-Match* headers. put | PUT /boilerplates/*path* | Upload a boilerplate, either creating a new or ovewriting an existing.
+get | GET /boilerplates | Return the names of all boilerplates as a JSON array.
+Returns *200 OK* on success. get | GET /boilerplates/*path* | Return the boilerplate JSON object.
+Supports *If-Modified-Since*, *If-Unmodified-Since*, and *If-None-Match* headers.
+Returns *304 Not Modified* if the *If-Modified-Since* or *If-None-Match* header condition fail.
+Returns *200 OK* on success. put | PUT /boilerplates/*path* | Upload a boilerplate, either creating a new or ovewriting an existing.
 Returns either *201 Created* or *204 No Content*.
-Supports *If-Unmodified-Since* and *If-Match* headers.
-All files referenced in the boilerplate must be present on the server. delete | DELETE /boilerplates/*path* | Delete a boilerplate.
-Supports *If-Unmodified-Since* and *If-Match* headers.
+Supports *If-Unmodified-Since* and *If-Match* headers, returning *412 Precondition Failed* if any of these fails.
+All files referenced in the boilerplate must be present on the server, or else *400 Bad Request* is returned. delete | DELETE /boilerplates/*path* | Delete a boilerplate.
+Supports *If-Unmodified-Since* and *If-Match* headers, returning *412 Precondition Failed* if any of these fails.
+Returns *204 No Content* on success.

 Boilerplate JSON object is a mapping of client side file path to server side file path: